Sounder (film): Critical reception

 John Simon wrote "Sounder is a rare honest movie about people who work the soil under conditions of extreme rigor.
-Sounder is also a rare honest Hollywood movie about blacks, making it virtually unique'.
+Sounder is also a rare honest Hollywood movie about blacks, making it virtually unique".

-Based on 20 reviews, Sounder holds a 90% "Fresh" score (and an average of 7.7/10) on Rotten Tomatoes.
+Film critic Roger Ebert of the Chicago Sun-Times gave the film four stars out of four, stating: "there's not a level where it doesn't succeed completely", and predicting Sounder would resonate with children and adults.
+Both Gene Siskel, of the Chicago Tribune, and Ebert placed the film on their 10-best lists of 1972.

 In his Family Guide to Movies on Video, Henry Herx wrote: "Sounder captures the humanity of [its] characters and a fine, distanced sense of its sleepy Southern locale.
 The movie earns a deep emotional response from its audience because its [appealing] story and characters are believable.
 Not only a valid examination of the black experience in America, it is also a fine family experience."
 He added that the boy's search for his father "provides additional drama".
-Film critic Roger Ebert gave the film four stars out of four, stating that "This is a film for the family to see."
-Both Gene Siskel and Ebert placed the film on their 10-best lists of 1972.